sedenardi/gulp-ultimate-dependent/README.md

 ## Options

-- `ultimateGlob [string, required]` - search glob pattern identifying all ultimate parent dependents
+- `ultimateGlob: string` - **required** - search glob pattern identifying all ultimate parent dependents
-- `ultimateMatch [function, required]` - test to see whether file is an ultimate parent dependent (should match files that `ultimateGlob` returns)
+- `ultimateMatch: (f: string) => bool` - **required** - test to see whether file is an ultimate parent dependent (should match files that `ultimateGlob` returns)
-- `commonJS [bool, optional, default true]` - include CommonJS `require()` dependencies
+- `commonJS: bool` - optional, default `true` - include CommonJS `require()` dependencies
-- `esm [bool, optional, default true]` - include ES Module `import` dependencies
+- `esm: bool` - optional, default `true` - include ES Module `import` dependencies
-- `replaceMatched [function, optional]` - used to further process matched dependency string, such as add inferred file extensions
+- `extensions: string[]` - optional, default `['.js']` - used to further process matched dependency string, such as add inferred file extensions
-- `dependencyFile [string|function, optional]` - if you want to output the dependency list, specify a file name or function which returns a file name
+- `dependencyFile: string | () => string` - optional - if you want to output the dependency list, specify a file name or function which returns a file name
-- `failOnMissing [bool, optional, default false]` - if `true`, stream will fail if it finds a dependency whose underlying file is missing (this is common if you delete a file you're watching).
+- `failOnMissing: bool` - optional, default `false` - if `true`, stream will fail if it finds a dependency whose underlying file is missing (this is common if you delete a file you're watching).
 If `false`, stream still returns affected dependents.
 The stream will still fail on other errors.

 ## Tests